openedx/edx-documentation/en_us/shared/exercises_tools/text_input.rst

 might want to format the problem as completely as possible before you begin to use the Advanced Editor.

-.. _Use the Simple Editor to Create a Dropdown Problem:
+.. _Use the Simple Editor to Create a Text Input Problem:

 ========================================================================
 Use the Simple Editor to Create a Text Input Problem